 But have you ever wondered why we slip?

-I sheepishly suggested that we ask NCAR scientist Dr. Sheldon Drobot why ice is slippery during the filming of a new UConnect video about winter weather.
+In the video below, scientist Dr. Sheldon Drobot explains why ice is slippery.
 It turned out to be a pretty interesting question to answer.

 “The frozen part is not the slippery part,” explained Sheldon.
 What makes ice slippery, he said, is a small amount of water sitting on top of the ice, which acts like a lubricant.
 Watch the video below to hear more about why ice is slippery.